ColonelBlimp/html-go/content/common/pages/_index.md

 +++
 title = "Welcome"
-description = "About us description"
+description = "Home page description"
 +++

 Welcome to our new website.